jparkerweb/pexels-banner/README.md

 3. Enter your preferred field names for each setting, separated by commas
 4. Use any of the defined field names in your frontmatter

+Field names must follow these rules:
+- Only letters, numbers, dashes, and underscores are allowed
+- No spaces within field names (spaces after commas are fine)
+- Names must be unique across all fields

 For example, if you set the banner field names to "banner, header-image, cover" and the Y-position field names to "banner-y, y-pos", you could use any of these variations in your frontmatter:

 ```yaml
 ---